patrickmelville/monster-battle/README.md

   - [x] take first two items in AL and set them as Player1 and Player2
   - [ ] start the battle loop
     - [x] Players take turns with random actions
+    - [ ] player action methods generate values to modify stats with
+    - [ ] fix the extremely broken block/dodge!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-    - [ ] player stats are updated
+    - [x] player stats are updated
     - [ ] loop ends when P1 or P2 HP <= 0
-- [ ] refine attacks/defenses for each class
+- [x] refine attacks/defenses for each class
 - [ ] include custom descriptive messages for each action (4 + communicate)
 - [ ] include an image for the objects, must be a 200x200 png/jpg
 - [ ] include a strict mode that also checks for negative stat values (purposfully allowed by defaul to see if students can find the "cheat")

-(possibly... still thinking about this...)

-### Phase 4: Expand on this idea
+### Phase 4: Create Your Own Monsters and Customize your Actions